-Le Jardin des Palmes is set in lush tropical vegetation...
+Le Jardin des Palmes is located in the south-west of Mahé.

 Le Jardin des Palmes: Our full report